McCune1224/matrix-miles/strava-server/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide

-This guide will help you deploy your Strava Server to Railway.app with PostgreSQL.
+This guide will help you deploy your Strava Server to Railway.app with PostgreSQL from the monorepo.

 ## Prerequisites